twi-dev/twi/contributing.md

 First of all, thank you so much for taking the time to contribute!
 You're awesome!

-Following document is the set of out contributing guidelines.
+Following document is the set of our contributing guidelines.
 It also includes all the Twilight's Library (aka "Twi") documentation.
 Feel free to report bugs, purpose the new features or open pull requests.